jcbritobr/go-concurrency-patterns/readme.md

-## Golang Concurrent Patterns Examples
+## Golang Concurrency Patterns Examples
-This repository contains golang concurrent patterns implemented examples.
+This repository contains implemented golang concurrency patterns.

 * Generator/Iterator \
 Generator pattern is a way to a generate data sequences using paralelism.
 Using this pattern we are able to make the consumer run in parallel with the generator.